-The first CLT project that I designed was actually a garage that I built for myself.
+The first CLT project that I designed was a garage that I built for myself.
 I prefer to experiment with new building technologies like CLTs on my own projects before using them on my client's projects.
 Most of my clients prefer not to be treated as guinea pigs, I don't understand why.
 I have found that when you actually build with a material, you come to understand its capabilities and limitations much better than if you just worked with it on paper.

 Some people have the mistaken impression that mass timber components like CLTs are only suitable for very large projects.
-That is just not true, I have used CLT panels on projects of all sizes.
+That is just not true, CLT panels can be used on projects of all sizes.